bnlrnz/MimaSim/README.md

 - labels are case sensitive
 - it's not a good idea to jump to a self defined address, unless you know what you are doing
+- labels are not present in mimas memory

 ```
 :Loop         // this is a label/jump target